Your First Workspace

 Page hierarchy

 Pages can be nested to any depth.
-The file structure in docs/ maps directly to the URL structure:
+The file structure in the workspace directory maps directly to the URL structure:

 ├── index.md → /p/eng-docs/